sourcefrog/rsyn/README.md

 * Work correctly on either 32 or 64-bit platforms.

 * Clean code.
 Use Rust type checking to prevent illegal or unsafe states.
+  Aim to have different options factored out into types that compose together.

 Non-goals:

-* Support all the _many_ interacting options in rsync.
-It's grown a lot of them over time, some perhaps fairly niche, and they complicate the protocol and implementation a lot.
+* Necessarily support every single option and feature in rsync.
+It's grown a lot of options over time, which interact with each other and complicate the protocol and implementation quite a lot.

 * Improve or evolve the protocol.
 It's already weird and complicated, and was built for a different environment than exists today.
 Dramatically new